Rowan Witt: Early life

-He undertook intensive acting training throughout school, and received his classical degree from the highly competitive Sydney Conservatorium, where he majored in Voice.

-Witt also trained in acting at various notable institutions including ATYP and NIDA, with a background in theatre and improvisation.
+Witt then attended the Sydney Conservatorium of Music, where he studied a Bachelor of music performance, majoring in classical voice.
+He also trained in acting at various notable institutions including ATYP and NIDA, with a background in theatre and improvisation.

 Career

+Witt was discovered at an early age and began working extensively in film and television, including a role in 1999 sci-fi film The Matrix playing 'Spoon Boy', alongside Keanu Reeves.
+Also in 1999, he played Frankie in drama film Somewhere in the Darkness.
+In 2001, he had a recurring guest role in long-running soap opera Home and Away, as runaway child, Toni Davidson.
+That same year, he landed the role of Oliver Twist in children's series Escape of the Artful Dodger in 2001.

-Witt was discovered at an early age and started working extensively in film and television, with credits including The Matrix (credited as "Spoon Boy"), Somewhere in the Darkness, Escape of the Artful Dodger, Underbelly and Home and Away.
-He was short-listed to the final few for the role of Harry Potter in the series of feature films and was notably the only Australian actor to be flown to Leavesden Studios in England to screen-test.
+Witt was short-listed to the final few for the titular role of Harry in the Harry Potter film franchise and was notably, the only Australian actor to be flown to Leavesden Studios in England to screen-test.

+In 2010, the same year he graduated from the Conservatorium, Witt had a role in the third season of true crime series Underbelly and also played Leaf Coneybear in a stage production of William Finn's The 25th Annual Putnam County Spelling Bee.

-He continued acting through school, and a few weeks after graduating university, Witt made his musical theatre début at the Sydney Opera House in The Lincoln Centre's production of South Pacific.
-The production was the highest selling show in the opera house's history, and was directed by Bartlett Sher and starred Teddy Tahu Rhodes and Lisa McCune.
-This was followed by the role of Jack, in the Australian production of Into The Woods, at the Melbourne Arts Centre, for which he garnered considerable critical acclaim.
+In 2012, Witt appeared in a musical theatre production of South Pacific at the Sydney Opera House for The Lincoln Centre.
+It was the highest selling show in the opera house's history and starred Teddy Tahu Rhodes and Lisa McCune.
+The following year, he had a role in drama film Adoration opposite Naomi Watts, Robin Wright and Ben Mendelsohn.

+Witt landed the role of Jack, in the 2014 Australian production of Into The Woods, at the Melbourne Arts Centre, for which he garnered critical acclaim.
+That same year, he played John Hinckley in the Australian tour of Sondheim's Assassins.
-Witt was then cast in the Australian premiere of Pasek and Paul's musical, Dogfight, at the Hayes Theatre, as the abusive Vietnam marine, Bernstein.
-AussieTheatre named Witt's performance a highlight of 2015, stating "Witt is the kind of actor that musical theatre needs."

-Midway through the Dogfight season, Witt was cast and started work on Cameron Mackintosh's production of Les Misérables (25th Anniversary Production) performing and rehearsing two shows simultaneously.
+Witt was then cast in the 2015 Australian premiere of Pasek and Paul's musical, Dogfight, at the Hayes Theatre, as the abusive Vietnam marine, Bernstein.
+Midway through the season of Dogfight, Witt was cast and started work on Cameron Mackintosh's production of Les Misérables (25th anniversary production), performing and rehearsing both shows simultaneously.